António Semedo: Personal life

-After retiring as a footballer, Semedo relocated to England with his wife and children.
+Upon retiring from football, Semedo relocated to England with his wife and children.

-In a 2011 interview, Semedo said that the team he liked playing the most was CFR Cluj:"At CFR Cluj, I was an idol, I had the impression that I was Cristiano Ronaldo.
+In a 2011 interview, Semedo said that the team he enjoyed playing the most was CFR Cluj:"At CFR Cluj, I was an idol, I had the impression that I was Cristiano Ronaldo.
 I would walk the streets of the city and see people with t-shirts with my face on them.
 In Cluj, we ended the dictatorship of the big teams from Bucharest".

 In an interview for Orange Sport from 2022, he talked about his experiences with racism in football and how he views it:"To me it seemed perfectly normal to hear racist insults when I was playing.
 But that didn't make those people racist.
 They simply believed and hoped that they could destabilize me during the match in favor of their favorite team.
 That's it.
 That's how I see it and I saw the situation then as well.
 Off the pitch, no one treated me and my family badly because I was of a different color.
 On the contrary."